nextgis/nextgis_frontend/packages/dialog/README.md

 ### NPM

-NPM is the recommended installation method when building large scale applications with NgwUploader.
+NPM is the recommended installation method when building large scale applications with Dialog.
 It pairs nicely with module bundlers such as [Webpack](https://webpack.js.org/)

 ```bash
 # latest stable